apollographql/apollo-server/docs/source/testing/mocking.md

 });
 ```

+Running the above example with the `mockEntireSchema` option set to `false`, the `resolved` field now returns the string `Resolved`.

 ## Mocking a schema using introspection

-The GraphQL specification allows clients to introspect the schema with a [special set of types and fields](https://facebook.github.io/graphql/#sec-Introspection) that every schema must include.
-The results of a [standard introspection query](https://github.com/graphql/graphql-js/blob/main/src/utilities/getIntrospectionQuery.ts) can be used to generate an instance of GraphQLSchema which can be mocked as explained above.
+The GraphQL specification allows clients to introspect the schema with a [special set of types and fields](http://spec.graphql.org/October2021/#sec-Introspection) that every schema must include.
+The results of a [standard introspection query](https://github.com/graphql/graphql-js/blob/main/src/utilities/getIntrospectionQuery.ts) can be used to generate an instance of `GraphQLSchema` that can be mocked as explained above.

-This helps when you need to mock a schema defined in a language other than JS, for example Go, Ruby, or Python.
+This helps when you need to mock a schema defined in a language besides JavaScript.

 To convert an [introspection query](https://github.com/graphql/graphql-js/blob/main/src/utilities/getIntrospectionQuery.ts) result to a `GraphQLSchema` object, you can use the `buildClientSchema` utility from the `graphql` package.